ImmoMakelaarVergelijker

 Key factors that affect consumption

-The actual number of litres of paint per m² depends on:
+The actual number of litres of paint per m² depends on several variables working together.
+Understanding each one helps you buy the right quantity the first time.

-• Type of paint: wall paint, gloss or primer.
+• Type of paint: wall paint, gloss or primer all behave differently in terms of viscosity and spreading rate.

-That is why the coverage indicated on the tin (m² per litre) is always the starting point.
+That is why the coverage indicated on the tin (m² per litre) is always the starting point, not the final answer.

 ✦ 100% free & No obligation